How can we Prevent or reduce intergroup violence?

 Most research on collective action uses social identity theory, including the social identity model of collective action.
 I have argued that social dominance theory's analysis of intergroup ideologies is also important for collective action.

-In one manuscript, I argue that social identity models should be used for disadvantaged groups, such as women, and social dominance models should be used for dominant groups, such as men.
+In one manuscript (Stewart, 2017), I argue that social identity models should be used for disadvantaged groups, such as women, and social dominance models should be used for dominant groups, such as men.
 I therefore argue for theoretical complementarity based on intergroup status and power.
 Across three studies, I find that social identity models work well for women, and social dominance models work well for men.

 In another manuscript (Stewart, et al., 2016), I argue that bystanders to some injustice are motivated both by solidarity with the aggrieved group and also having positive beliefs about that group's competence can motivate collective action.
 Thus, I argue for theoretical integration for bystander models of collective action.
 In an international sample of over 1400 participants, I find that an integrated model of collective action that uses both social identity and social dominance models fit the data best.